 We would like to invite you to participate in Y-Factor as a partner.
 As a partner, you would have the opportunity to provide feedback on the contest format and help to select the contestants.
 You would also have the opportunity to promote the contest on your network and generate additional revenue from advertisements.

-We look forward to h nearing from you s soon and hope the at you will consider participating in Y- Factor.
-If you have any questio ns or would like t o discuss the proj ect further, please do not hesitate to contact us
+We look forward to hearing from you soon and hope that you will consider participating in Y-Factor.
+If you have any questions or would like to discuss the project further, please do not hesitate to contact us.